 After walking around the temple, we climbed around the rocks by the sea.
 I was wearing shoes that do not like to stay on my feet and my right knee is basically out of commission (seriously, what is my life), so I struggled a little.
 Monica and Brent, on the other hand, frolicked around like mountain goats.
 I stared at them from a distance like the perpetual third wheel I am.

 The next thing on our list was to go thrift shopping in Nampo-dong.
-After scoring a Super Junior calendar good for two years, Monica and I ended up sitting on small stools in order to dig through a pile of ₩1000 ($0.85) clothes.
+Monica and I ended up sitting on small stools in order to dig through a pile of ₩1000 ($0.85) clothes.
 We then entered one more store with loads of clothes for ₩3000 ($2.54) each and left with matching “T. Swift 13” shirts.
 My favorite part about the shirts is that they have “r u mine?
 I wanna beours” on the sleeve.
 Modern day poetry.
+I am not a fan of Taylor, but these shirts… how could I say no?

 Famished and tired from walking around all day, Monica, Brent, and I saw a spinning pig and ran inside.
 It was time for Korean barbeque (samgyeopsal / 삼겹살).
 Upon entering the restaurant we were greeted with actual cheers.
 Celebrities.
 I am decent with chopsticks, but I definitely need to up my game.
 After filling our bellies, Monica and I went to a photobooth place to take cute photos to over-edit for fun.
 As it was our first time and everything was in Korean and Japanese, our photobooth experience ended up being hilariously tragic.
 Needless to say, we plan on redeeming ourselves on Tuesday.